wilsonwei8/Group-Project-ENGG1340/README.md

 // This is a group project for ENGG1340 Group100

-// This game is called Super AI.
+// This game is called Super Gobang.

 // There are three modes to choose from.
 2. Choose "r" to enter the tutorial where you can learn and try how to play Gobang.